-While the Angolan competition framework does not foresee the possibility of settling antitrust cases, article 25 of the Competition Regulation empowers the CRA to adopt and publish a leniency regime.
-The application of this regime will be applicable to both undertakings and individuals, if:
+Article 25 of the Competition Regulation empowers the CRA to adopt and publish a leniency regime, and in 2020 the CRA did just that, approving the Leniency Regulation (CRA's Instruction 7/20 of 25 September 2020).
+The application of this regime is applicable to both undertakings and individuals, if:

-- their collaboration results in the identification of other participants of the infringement or in the collection of information and documents that prove the infringement under investigation; - the CRA does not have sufficient evidence to back up the imposition of a fine; - the undertaking admits to its participation in the infringement and cooperates fully; and - the undertaking ceases participation in the infringement under investigation as of the day it submits the leniency application.
+- their collaboration results in the identification of other participants of the infringement or in the collection of information and documents that prove the infringement under investigation; - the CRA does not have sufficient evidence to back up the imposition of a fine;

+- the undertaking admits to its participation in the infringement and cooperates fully; and - the undertaking ceases participation in the infringement under investigation as of the day it submits the leniency application.

-Like in Mozambique, total immunity from fines is off the table, even for the first undertaking blowing the whistle.
+As in Mozambique, total immunity from fines is off the table, even for the first undertaking blowing the whistle.
 The first company may be granted a fine reduction of between 50 and 70 per cent, the second a fine reduction of between 30 and 50 per cent and the third a fine reduction of between 10 and 30 per cent.
-So far, however, the CRA has not adopted rules properly setting the Angolan leniency regime.